 - Some have turned borrowings into investments.

-The above figures show that majority of us borrow (or take loan) from friends and relatives.
-It does not give a good signal, as the interest rate is very high – as much as 36% per annum – while borrowed through such informal channels, compared to average bank interest rate of 8.5% to 13% – depending upon banks.
+The above figures show that the majority of us borrow (or take loans) from friends and relatives.
+It does not give a good signal, as the interest rate is very high – as much as 36% per annum – while borrowed through such informal channels, compared to an average bank interest rate of 8.5% to 13% – depending upon banks.

 Household finance in Nepal: Why do people borrow from informal sources?

 Nepali households continue to have high levels of unsecured debt from informal sources like moneylenders, putting them at risk of falling into a debt trap.
-Especially in villages, people take loans at usurious rates from money lenders for various purposes like wedding and other ceremonies, medical emergencies, or fly to abroad for work or further education.
-Such a dependence on unsecured loans leads to higher costs and traps households in a long cycle of interest repayments.
-Numerous Nepali novels and films entail stories of such traps from in our society where feudalism is still prevalent where mukhiyas (headman of village) lend to the poors.
+Especially in villages, people take loans at usurious rates from money lenders for various purposes like weddings and other ceremonies, medical emergencies, or fly abroad for work or further education.
+Such dependence on unsecured loans leads to higher costs and traps households in a long cycle of interest repayments.
+Numerous Nepali novels and films entail stories of such traps from in our society where feudalism is still prevalent where mukhiyas (headman of the village) lend to the poor.

-The reason why these households prefer informal sources of funding is because they either don’t have access to banking, or banking literacy, or feel dealing with bank a very complicated paperwork.
+The reason why these households prefer informal sources of funding is that they either don’t have access to banking, or banking literacy or feel dealing with banks’ very complicated paperwork.